Sentinel297/DPRTF-Dark-Psychic-Rituals-The-Following/README.md

-This mod adds various psychic rituals that can be unlocked upon completing anomaly researches.
+This mod adds various psychic rituals with many effects, these rituals can be accessed from the psychic ritual spot once they have been unlocked.

 <h1>Descriptions on this page have been shortened to be more succint, see in-game descriptions for the flavor text.</h1>
 These psychic rituals are: